Bi-Arc Digraphs and Conservative Polymorphisms: Preliminaries and Notation

-A digraph $H$ consists of a vertex set $V(H)$ and an arc set $A(H)$.
-Each arc is an ordered pair of vertices.
+A digraph $H$ consists of a finite vertex set $V(H)$ and an arc set $A(H)$, each arc being an ordered pair of vertices.
 We say that $uv \in A(H)$ is an arc from $u$ to $v$.
 Sometimes we emphasize this by saying that $uv$ is a {\em forward arc} of $H$, and also say $vu$ is a {\em backward arc} of $H$.
-We say that $u, v$ are {\em adjacent} in $H$ if $uv$ is a forward or a backward arc of $H$.
+We say that $u, v$ are {\em adjacent} in $H$ if $uv$ is a forward or a backward arc of $H$ (i.e. either $uv\in A(H)$ or $vu\in A(H)$).
+A symmetric arc is an arc $uv \in A(H)$ such that $vu \in A(H)$; thus a symmetric arc is both a forward arc and a backward arc.

 A {\em walk} in $H$ is a sequence $P = x_0, x_1, \dots, x_n$ of consecutively adjacent vertices of $H$; note that a walk has a designated first and last vertex.
 A {\em path} $P = x_0, x_1, \dots,$ $x_n$ is a walk in which all $x_i$ are distinct.
 A walk $P = x_0, x_1, \dots, x_n$ is {\em closed} if $x_0=x_n$ and a {\em cycle} if all other $x_i$ are distinct.
 A walk is {\em directed} if all its arcs are forward.
-A vertex $u'$ is said to be {\em reachable} from a vertex $u$ in $H$ if there is a directed walk from $u$ to $u'$ in $H$; a set $U'$ is {\em reachable} from a set $U$ if some vertex of $U'$ is reachable from some vertex of $U$.
+A directed path $P=x_1,\dots, x_n$ is a directed walk in which all $x_i$ are distinct.
+A vertex $u'$ is said to be {\em reachable} from a vertex $u$ in $H$ if there is a directed path from $u$ to $u'$ in $H$; a set $U'$ is {\em reachable} from a set $U$ if every vertex of $U'$ is reachable from some vertex of $U$.
 Note that every vertex is reachable from itself, by a directed path of length zero.

 For walks $P$ from $a$ to $b$, and $Q$ from $b$ to $c$, we denote by $P+Q$ the walk from $a$ to $c$ which is the concatenation of $P$ and $Q$, and by $P^{-1}$ the walk $P$ traversed in the opposite direction, from $b$ to $a$.
 We call $P^{-1}$ the {\em reverse} of $P$.
 For a closed walk $C$, we denote by $C^a$ the concatenation of $C$ with itself $a$ times.